Massachusetts Roads - US 6

 MA 28 SB/US 6 EB (left signs) and Depot Rd.
 NB (right signs).
 See the 28 page, linked at bottom, for more.

-As you can see, the Bourne and Sagamore Bridges were constructed at the same time, when the Army Corps of Engineers took over the Cape Cod Canal and set forth to widen and straighten it.
+This is the Sagamore Bridge (US 6) EB, constructed at the same time as the Bourne Bridge, when the Army Corps of Engineers took over the Cape Cod Canal and set forth to widen and straighten it.
 The Canal was initially built in 1914, and the original Bourne and Sagamore Bridges date from 1911 and 1912, respectively (they had to be constructed before the trench was dug).
 Before then, Cape Cod was part of the mainland, roughly defined by the Manomet River flowing through Bourne and Scusset River through Sagamore; a trace of these original rivers is left in the naming of Old Bridge Road in Sagamore.
 In 1935, once the new bridges opened, the old drawbridges ¼-mile away were demolished.
-What you are about to witness is the incompleteness of this demolition:

 The old Sagamore Bridge is pretty much entirely gone - you can see the road on the north side, but there's nothing structural left nor even one ounce of abandoned pavement.
 On the south side, there's nothing immediately apparent, but that's just because someone built a house atop the old abutment!
 Hi, SPUI!
 The railroad tracks remain on this side of the canal.